-The first fence to guide smolt in Finland will be installed in early summer 2019 at our Haapakoski power plant as part of the Iijoki river migratory fish spearhead project.
-Researchers of the Natural Resources Institute Finland will be testing the fence for a period of two years.
+The first fence to guide smolt (young salmon and trout) in Finland was installed in the summer of 2019 in the top channel of our Haapakoski power plant as part of the Iijoki river migratory fish spearhead project.
+Researchers of the Natural Resources Institute Finland will be testing the fence in 2020 and 2021.

 In March 2017, PVO-Vesivoima and Metsähallitus filed a joint application with the Regional State Administrative Agency for Northern Finland for a water management permit to build planned fishways at Raasakka.
-Replies to statements and complaints regarding the application were submitted in August 2018.
+The application was supplemented in November 2019 with new plans.

-We develop the old natural riverbed at Raasakka in the Iijoki river with local partners.
-Extending into 2021, the project aims to improve the flow conditions and water quality, as well as to improve the state of the fish stock and promote recreational use of the area.
+We develop the old natural riverbed of the Iijoki River at Raasakka with local partners.
+The project, ending in 2021, aims to improve the flow conditions and water quality, as well as to improve the state of the fish stocks and promote recreational use of the area.

-In summer 2018, we increased water flow to the Uiskari fishway to boost the rising of fish.
-Promising results have been received.
-Furthermore, horsetail has been removed and bathing beaches have been restored as well as a new disc golf course, ski tracks and snowmobiling routes opened.
+In summer 2019, we added water to the Uiskari fishway to boost the rising of fish.
+Promising results of the fishway have been received.

 Joint development of regulation